GobiernoFacil/ocds_participationFees_extension/README.md

 # Participation Fees
-The information about the location and the cost of the bases for the tendering
+Extend the tender properties to addinformation about the location and the cost of the bases for the tendering.

 ## Example